lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 The option to select multiple boxes results in some extra coding when preparing the data for analysis.
 I am taking approach that we will *listen* to the data and decide, based on the results, how to report the findings in a way that will efficiently fit into an APA style empirical paper and honor the respondents.

 The population of interest for this particular study are those who are engaged in protest activities regarding hiring practices and policies that result in discrimination to members of the LGBTQIA+ community.
-This means that questions of gender identity, pronouns, and relationship to the LGBTQIA+ community are important to the research, and need to be asked sensitively and with great security of the data.
+This means that questions of gender identity, pronouns, and relationship to the LGBTQIA+ community are important to the research and need to be asked sensitively and with great security of the data.

 Regarding gender identity, I used a similar approach, allowing individuals to select multiple categories and offering write-in boxes for each.
 The categories included: